Deblur4DGS: 4D Gaussian Splatting from Blurry Monocular Video: Introduction

-The main contributions can be summarized as follows: \begin{itemize} \item We propose Deblur4DGS, the first 4D Gaussian Splatting framework specially designed to reconstruct a high-quality 4D model from blurry monocular video. \item We propose transforming dynamic representation estimation into exposure time estimation, where a series of regularizations are suggested to tackle the under-constrained optimization and blur-aware variable canonical Gaussians is present to better represent objects with large motion. \item Extensive experiments on novel-view synthesis, deblurring, frame interpolation, and video stabilization tasks show that Deblur4DGS significantly outperforms state-of-the-art 4D reconstruction methods.
+The main contributions can be summarized as follows: \begin{itemize} \item We propose Deblur4DGS, a 4D Gaussian Splatting framework specially designed to reconstruct a high-quality 4D model from blurry monocular video. \item We propose transforming dynamic representation estimation into exposure time estimation, where a series of regularizations are suggested to tackle under-constrained optimization and blur-aware variable canonical Gaussians is present to better represent dynamic objects. \item Extensive experiments in synthetic and real-world data show that Deblur4DGS outperforms state-of-the-art 4D reconstruction methods on novel-view synthesis, deblurring, frame interpolation, and video stabilization tasks.

 \end{itemize}